codio-templates/hello-processing-and-p5-in-codio/.guides/content/Processing-Syntax---Set-up-f6fe.md

 ### Processing Commands
 ---
 The first step is to create a background.
 Using `background()` indicate the color and be sure to indicate the `size()`.
-Run the following code in the file to the left:
+Type the following code in the file to the left. **Note**: The sample code below must be typed and cannot be copy/pasted directly.

 ```
 size(400, 400);